dbeniamine/Moca_expe/README.md

 You can now deploy the image on one of Edel nodes and, as root, run `~/Moca/test/perf_test_NAS_g5ksh` for the tool comparisons.
-Same thing on Idfreeze (Digitalis).
+Same thing on StRemi.
 For the parameter test run `sudo ~/Moca/test/perf_test_param_g5k.sh`  on an Edel machine.

 #### If you don't